 How can I lower my car insurance rates after a DUI in Massachusetts?

 If you have been convicted of a DUI in Massachusetts and are facing higher insurance premiums, you may be able to lower your car insurance premium by looking for another car insurance company and by applying for discounts.
-Taking a defensive driving course may also help lower your insurance costs.
+Common discounts include multi-policy, paperless, paid-in-full and student discounts.

 Which car insurance companies offer the best rates after a DUI in Massachusetts?

-Your car insurance premium will vary depending on the insurance company and your personal characteristics such as your driving record, age, credit score, and zip code.
-On average, the car insurance companies in Massachusetts that offers the most competitive rates after a DUI include Progressive, State Farm, and Amica.
+Your car insurance premium will vary depending on the insurance company and your personal characteristics such as your driving record, ZIP code, the type of car you drive and what coverages and levels you choose.
+On average, the car insurance companies in Massachusetts that offer the most competitive rates after a DUI include Geico, The Hanover and Progressive.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: